tls-kr/hxwd-docs/content/2 User manual/Translation draft from AI.md

 ---
 created: 2025-04-25T11:31
-updated: 2025-04-25T14:53
+updated: 2025-05-20T14:07
 ---
 While I recognize that the current turn to AI is speeding up the waste of precious water and increases the dependency on non-sustainable sources of energy, and although it is often hallucinating, still presenting its result eloquently and without any trace of shame, there is a pull from the sheer pleasure and convenience of having an astonishingly readable and in many cases justifiable translation of **any** passage of Classical Chinese appearing in an instance before your eyes!
 You might have to try this to believe, so here is how you can do so.

-**Experimental** support for requesting a draft translation has been implemented in HXWD now (as of 2025-04-25).
+**Experimental** support for requesting a draft translation has been implemented in HXWD now (as of 2025-04-25, modified 2025-05-20).
 Since this is experimental, I tried to minimize the user interface elements that need to be implemented to support this properly, and just made some arrangements behind the scenes, that would make a new button (with the label 'AI' to minimize screen space) appear on the header of a translation:

 ![[translation-with-ai-button.png]]